 - This limits the amount of radiation to healthy tissue, thereby reducing the potential for side effects.

 - Therapy can be completed in five days

 The MammoSite is a small, soft balloon attached to a thin catheter (tube) that fits inside the lumpectomy cavity (the space left after the tumor is removed).
 A tiny radioactive source (seed) is placed within the balloon by a computer-controlled machine.

 Because the source is inside the balloon, radiation is delivered to the area of your breast where cancer is most likely to recur.
 When used as a primary therapy – the only form of radiation following a lumpectomy – you would receive treatments twice a day for five days.

 Chemotherapy uses drugs to kill cancer cells, control their growth, or relieve pain symptoms.
-Chemotherapy may involve one drug, or a combination of two or more drugs, depending on the type of cancer and its rate of progression.
-Chemotherapy can be used in combination with other treatments such as Surgery or Radiation Therapy.
+This therapy may involve one drug, or a combination of two or more drugs, depending on the type of cancer and its rate of progression.
+It can be used in combination with other treatments such as Surgery or Radiation Therapy.
 Chemotherapy is administered in three ways: